SeyonDemirogluDev/storage_factory/README.md

 ```
 setStorageFactoryNum()
 ```
-*Function to store your favorite Number to a deployed Simple Storage contract.*
+*Function to store your favorite number to a deployed Simple Storage contract.*

 ```
 getStorageFactoryNum()